 Dying is messy.
 Most people don’t manage to die with their hair styled or tidily in their best suit and tie.
 Looking good isn’t what death is about.

 Dying is often painful, both emotionally and physically.
 Even those, who find peace from acceptance or joy from a sense of God’s loving presence, struggle before getting to that point.
-Dying isn’t comfortable or entertaining.
+Dying isn’t comfortable.

 Dying is not a social event.
 It sometimes brings feelings of rejection, because some of our family and friends aren’t ready to face the reality of death, so they may get very busy elsewhere.